 Without OMS support, Substratum only offers “Legacy Support”.
 This means it can theme most apps, but not SystemUI elements.
 Starting with Android Oreo, you need Substratum + Andromeda to apply Substratum themes.
 We’re explaining a lot, it might be best for you to visit the official Substratum section on XDA forums.
 Still, for completely theming your Android device, Substratum is hands down the best option for rooted users.

 ViPER4Android FX is a powerful sound equalizer for your Android device.
 Of course, this app works only on rooted devices, but there is a Magisk version available if you are /systemless rooted.
 Viper4Android lets you change the sound presets of your system.
 You can set different and independent profiles for your headset, phone speaker, Bluetooth device, and USB/Dock.

 If you want to optimize your device for the best audio experience, this is the right app for you.
 There are many guides on XDA for fine-tuning Viper4Android, and its real potential is unlocked when you start downloading Impulse Responses, which are optional modules for loading into V4A.

 Greenify saves your battery juice by systematically and efficiently hibernating your apps.
 It puts all of your unused apps into an idle state that keeps them from running in the background and draining your battery.
-We recently covered Greenify, and other battery-saving methods, in our article “How to Extend Android Battery Life the Right Way“, while debunking many common myths about Android battery performance.

 This app is available even for non-rooted devices, but the rooted version gives you the full power over your system.
 There is also an optional Xposed module, which unlocks even more options, if you are running Xposed Framework on your device.
 Greenify is one of the best battery apps on the Play Store, and I highly suggest trying it if you haven’t already.